A-Vani/IBMQ_QKD/README.md

-# IBMQ_QKD
+# IBMQ QKD: BB84 and E91
-This repository contains the code that can be used to simulate the BB84 and E91 protocol using IBMQ quasm simulator as well the actual hardware.
+This repository contains the code that can be used to simulate the **BB84** and **E91** protocol using IBMQ quasm simulator as well the actual hardware.
 The BB84 protocol can be simulated with and without repeaters too.

 The folder contains three sub folders: *BB84*, *E91* and *BB84_with_repeaters*.